CyberFlameGO/svnpython/Doc/library/collections.rst

       ``d.appendleft(d.pop())``.

-   Deque objects also provide one read-only attribute:

-   .. attribute:: maxlen

-      Maximum size of a deque or *None* if unbounded.

-      .. versionadded:: 2.7

 In addition to the above, deques support iteration, pickling, ``len(d)``, ``reversed(d)``, ``copy.copy(d)``, ``copy.deepcopy(d)``, membership testing with the :keyword:`in` operator, and subscript references such as ``d[-1]``.
 Indexed